qooxdoo/qooxdoo/docs/desktop/gui/resources.md

 ## Using Qooxdoo icons with widgets

-If you want to use some of the icons as resources that are part of the icon themes that come with Qooxdoo, there are the following ways to do so:
+If you want to use some icons as resources that are part of the icon themes that come with Qooxdoo, there are the following ways to do so:

 1. Use the explicit resource ID of the icons from the qx namespace.
 The icons